QuentiumYT/QuentiumBot/README.md

 Pull requests are welcome and please report any issues you find in [issues](https://github.com/QuentiumYT/QuentiumBot/issues/).
 For major changes, please open an issue first to discuss what you would like to change or create a new branch.

-Please make sure to test your suggestions before commiting.
+Please make sure to test your suggestions before committing.

 ## 👤 Author